-Revenue arises mainly from the commission taken on cash deposits, transactions and withdrawals.
+Revenue arises mainly from the fees taken on cash deposits, transactions and withdrawals.
 The Company also realizes a profit on over-the-counter transactions (OTC) based on the net amount between the purchase price and selling price.
-The Company acts as an agent on behalf of over-the-counter customers for cryptocurrency trading as the company does not control the cryptocurrencies before they are transferred to over-the-counter customers.
+The Company acts as an agent on behalf of over-the-counter customers for digital assets trading as the Company does not control the digital assets before they are transferred to over-the-counter customers.